Re-taking a period of study in attendance

 OD(ordinary duration of the current course)+ 1(extra ‘plus one’ year) – PC (years of previous Higher Education study before current course)

 Previous course: 2015/16 – enrolled Year 1 (3 year Business Studies degree) at Bath University but withdrew December 2015*[*]

 Current course: 2016/17 – enrolled Year 1 at QMUL (3 year History degree)

-(The standard length of the current course is 3 years, plus the ‘plus one’ year, minus one year of previous study at Bath leaves 3 years of full Student Finance at QMUL, which is enough for the standard number of years of the course).
+(The standard length of the current course is 3 years, plus the ‘plus one’ year = 4 years minus one year of previous study at Bath leaves 3 years of full Student Finance for QMUL, which is enough for the standard number of years of the course).